ericcombiolab/LRTK/README.md

 -B/--bam: The alignment file (.bam) obtained from aforementioned ALIGN function.

--R/--reference: The recommanded "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.
+-R/--reference: The recommended "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.

 -A/--application: The SV caller.
 Users can choose from (Aquila, LinkedSV, VALOR).